Income withdrawals are one way to take a flexible income from your pension. But how can you help ensure that your money lasts a lifetime?

 Remember though, the overall 'return' an annuity offers will depend on how long you live.
 Whatever age you buy an annuity, there's the risk that you could die before getting your ‘money's worth'.

-And as well the potentially higher income, there are other reasons you might want to keep all or some of your pension fund invested.
+As well as the potentially higher income, there are other reasons you might want to keep all or some of your pension fund invested.
 For example, you may want to have your fund available to help cover unexpected large bills such as building work or care costs, or as a way to pass an inheritance to loved ones.
+Just remember that while invested, your pension can can still go down as well as up, so you could end up getting back less than you expected.
 These considerations need to be balanced against the certainty and security of an annuity.

 Get expert advice